Chicken Chettinad

 Chicken Chettinad or Chettinad chicken is a classic Indian recipe, from the cuisine of Chettinad in Tamil Nadu, India.
 It consists of chicken marinated in yogurt, turmeric and a paste of red chillies, kalpasi, coconut, poppy seeds, coriander seeds, cumin seeds, fennel seeds, black pepper, ground nuts, onions, garlic and sesame oil.
-It is served hot and garnished with coriander leaves, accompanied with boiled rice or paratha.
+It is served hot and garnished with coriander leaves, accompanied with boiled rice, porotta.